What is the Jiu Jitsu Handshake? | Simply Explained

-The Jiu Jitsu handshake is a series of two movements involving slapping your opponent's hand lightly, and immediately fist bumping afterwards.
-It signifies sportsmanship and that you're both ready to roll, so it is typically done when the timer starts and right before both opponents begin rolling.
+The Jiu-Jitsu handshake is a series of two movements involving slapping your opponent's hand lightly, and immediately fist bumping afterward.

 Source: BJJEE

-Below you can see a video of an opponent faking the fist bump in order to secure a win in overtime, and the crowd reacting negatively.
+Below you can see a video of an opponent faking the fist bump to secure a win in overtime, and the crowd reacting negatively.

 When Did Slap and Fist Bump Begin?